mskkai/stars-match-game-react-app/README.md

 This app has been deployed here https://react-b3733.web.app/ with firebase hosting for more details [https://firebase.google.com/docs/hosting].

-Launch the game using https://react-b3733.web.app/
+Play the game from https://react-b3733.web.app/

+Please open the file App_demo.gif to have a view of the game.

 ## Available Scripts